Aditya-dom/simple-proxy/README.md

  - secure it with turnstile - prevent bots from using your proxy

 > [!WARNING]
-> Turnstile integration only works properly with cloudflare workers as platform
+> Turnstile integration only works properly with cloudflare workers as platform.
+> Click here for more information of [Turnstile with Workers](https://developers.cloudflare.com/workers/examples/turnstile-html-rewriter/)

 ### supported platforms:
  - cloudflare workers